Philadelphia homicides soar after 7 killed, including teen, in violent day

 CHICAGO WEEKEND GUN VIOLENCE INCLUDES 21 SHOOTINGS, 25 VICTIMS; POLICE ARREST 3 JUVENILES OVER CARJACKING

+"We're gaining some good ground," Outlaw said.
+"Before yesterday we were able to proudly say that we had a significant reduction week-to-week in our shootings and homicides.
+And then yesterday happened and look where we are today."

+Outlaw said that "it's still really early in the year but at any given time it can change."

-The 15-year-old was shot in South Philadelphia on the 2900 block of Morris Street, FOX29 Philadelphia reported.
+The shooting of the 15-year-old happened in South Philadelphia on the 2900 block of Morris Street, FOX29 Philadelphia reported.
 He was pronounced dead at a hospital.

+Police Captain Jason Smith told reporters that detectives believe the shooting was a case of mistaken identity.

 Police said three suspects opened fire on the teen, who was in a backyard with friends and family around 7 p.m., WPVI-TV reported.
 The barrage of 16 bullets struck the boy multiple times, with some penetrating the home.